There are two ways to use the ParaMonte library from C/C++/Fortran languages on Linux operating systems (OS):

 heap) for the two different library types (

-dynamic).
+shared).
 Depending on your system specifications, this can be a very lengthy process, typically taking a few hours or more to finish.Note: If you’d like to see a build flag that is not currently provided in the above list of flags, (for example, the type of or the method of linking against the compiler libraries), please let us know and we will try to add the requested features to the installation scripts in a new release of the ParaMonte library.

 install.shscript initiates the build process and generates a folder named